TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 12/Romans 12.9.md

 ---

 Let love be without hypocrisy.
-Abhor that which is evil; cleave to that which is good.
+Abhor that which is evil.
+Cling to that which is good.